wolfpup-software/jackrabbit-js/README.md

 ## Jackrabbit Logger

 Jackrabbit has no preference where results are stored or logged.
+Developers are expected to provide a `logger` context.

-A "logger" is provided alongside a series of test collections.
+The `logger` is provided alongside the `test collections` to `execRun`.

 ```TS
 import type { Collection, LoggerAction, LoggerInterface } from "./mod.ts";